HaikuArchives/TraX/README.md

 #### For more deatils, refer to the [Manual](http://htmlpreview.github.io/?https://github.com/HaikuArchives/TraX/master/Docs/Manual.html).

 ## Flaws in Haiku's Query System
-Although Haiku ships with a very powerful query mechanism, this feature has some flaws, that TraX does not suffer.
+Although Haiku comes with a very powerful query mechanism, there are some flaws that TraX does not have.
 Haiku Queries..
 * ... can only search on filesystems that keep indices, i.e. it only works on BFS formatted disks (no Windows, macOS or Linux filesystems).
 * ... cannot search within certain folders only, but must search across the whole disk.